Medically reviewed by Drugs.com. Last updated on Dec 16, 2020.

 - Swallow whole with some water or other drink.

 - If you are able to get pregnant, start taking this medicine (tamoxifen tablets) during your period (menstrual) cycle.
-You may need to have a pregnancy test before starting this medicine.
-Talk with your doctor.
+If you are not sure when to start taking this drug, talk with your doctor.

 What do I do if I miss a dose?